awsdocs/amazon-application-discovery-user-guide/doc_source/troubleshooting.md

       + `outbound_connection_agent`
       + `id_mapping_agent`

+**Removing your data from AWS Application Discovery Service**
+To have all your data removed from Application Discovery Service, contact [AWS Support](https://aws.amazon.com/contact-us/) and request full data deletion\.

 ## Fix Common Issues with Data Exploration in Amazon Athena<a name="troubleshoot-data-exploration"></a>

 In this section, you can find information about how to fix common issues with Data Exploration in Amazon Athena\.